 Truth be told, designing and developing a website, with all your created content, photos and text, is just the start of your journey.
 Once it is done you need to let people know it is there and what is on offer.
 This is marketing pure and simple.

 Marketing the website

 People talk about digital marketing and traditional marketing and direct marketing or marketing communications or strategic marketing.
 But now it is time to use whichever elements suit your project.
 It will generally be a combination of marketing strategies.
 The website is just another tool for marketing, albeit a digital one.
 Just because your website is digital, does not automatically mean that all your marketing should also be digital.

 There will be a requirement to be able to apply some digital marketing techniques.
-This could be getting the search engine optimisation done on the website.
-Or creating Google Adwords campaigns.
+This could be getting the search engine optimisation done on the website, so that it gets found and it ranks well.
+Or creating Google Ads campaigns.
 Or starting with Facebook Advertising.
 Perhaps talking to your audience via Facebook, Twitter, Instagram, Snapchat or Linkedin.